 Mold spores are microscopic, and once you start working, they will get released into the air and can get into your lungs, eyes, and skin.
 This will result in irritation or trigger allergic reactions.
 To prevent this, you must wear protective gear such as a long-sleeved shirt, pants, rubber gloves, safety glasses, and a mask such as an N95 or better.
 Wear old clothes you can throw away in a sealed garbage bag or wash in hot water to kill stray mold spores and prevent mold growth.
 Make sure you properly ventilate the area you are working in.
 This would be ideal if you could remove the carpet outside before you start cleaning.
 However, if you cannot remove the carpet, use fans or the AC to circulate air and keep humidity low.

 Once your protective gear is on, the next step is figuring out how much mold you have to clean.
 If the mold covers less than 10 sq ft or a 3 ft x 3 ft patch, you can clean it up yourself.
-However, the Environmental Protection Agency (EPA) recommends getting professional help if the mold colony is larger than that.
+However, the Environmental Protection Agency (EPA) recommends getting professional help if the mold colony is more significant than that.
 Similarly, if the damage was caused by sewage or contaminated by it, it’s best to let professionals clean your carpet and home.

 If you can, remove the water-damaged carpet padding and the moldy carpet from your home.
 Moisten the affected area with clean water to prevent spores from spreading as you move the carpet.
 Next, carefully roll it up and take it outside.
 If you cannot lift or remove the carpet, proceed with removing the mold you can see.
 However, if you remove the carpet or lift it, you can examine the backing to see if it is also infected.
 If you have a severe mold problem, there’s a high chance the carpet pad will also be moldy.